Nintendo - Tested on the Wii in 2007, reworked in 2020.

 In previous Zelda games, many of the challenges Link had to do between the dungeons were the main aspect of the games.
 Twilight Princess, however, shifts the main gameplay in the direction of dungeon exploring.
 The dungeons in this game are more important to the overall gameplay than in other Zeldas.
 They are more intense than in the prior Zelda games as well.
 The downside of this atmospherical shift in game play is that Twilight Princess is one of the most linear Zelda games, and not too hard on top of that.
 Experts of the series will hardly see the game over screen.
 There have also some new ideas been added to the dungeons, like a dungeon where a couple lives in.

-The staging of the known places of the series is great.
 Never before there was such a big Hyrule castle town, the castle square is as lively as never before.
 One who takes his time can notice countless affectionate details.
-There are some new places like the lost village, which reminds of some cliched western movie are quite interesting as well.
+There are some new places like the lost village, which reminds of some cliched western movie.
 At the beginning of the game, you have only limited access to the world, but at a certain point, the player gets unrestricted access to all the areas of Hyrule.
 The storyline is always bound to some specific characters, who play more or less important roles while the story goes on.
 Especially the flashback scenes, where Midna talks in some Panzer Dragoon-like language are an enjoyment.
 But overall, the storytelling has so much improved since the last major Zelda game.

 The predecessor, Wind Waker has split the fan base with its unique cel shaded visuals.
-Now, Twlight Princess is surely the game many fans have been waiting for.
-The interaction of "light" and "twilight" world has been done marvelously, along with the shape shift from human to wolf.
-The soundtrack and the beautiful fantasy world create a completely fascinating atmosphere.
+Now, Twlight Princess wants to be the game many fans had been waiting for.
 Depending on your Zelda experience, the game can be pretty easy.
-Especially the boss fights are very easily done.
+Especially the boss fights are very quickly done.
 But even if you rush through the game, you should require at least 30 to 40 hours until you see then ending credits.
 Players who have searched for every gimmick in the game can reach the 80 hour mark without any problem.

 About one week after the release of the Wii-version, Twilight Princess also hit the stores for the GameCube, the console it was originally designed for.
 The main difference is that the world has completely been mirrored (or rather: The Wii-version is completely mirrored).
 Even with the missing 16:9 mode and some framedrops here and there, the fun is almost idendical, since the controls are done marvelously there as well.
 The game even has one advantage in comparison to the Wii version - the camera can be rotated freely now.
 Depending on your budget and your preference in game controls, you can choose one of the versions without having a remarkable disadvantage.